opensbom-generator/spdx-sbom-generator/CONTRIBUTING.md

     ```
     git remote rename origin upstream
     ```
-    Ensure to let Git know about the fork you just created, naming it origin:
+    Ensure that you let Git know about the fork you just created, naming it origin:

     ```
     git remote add origin https://github.com/<your github id>/zephyr